library(tidyverse)

 , we now specify percentiles

-, which take the breakpoint-sequence as an object specified in the function’s call.
+, which takes the sequence of breakpoints as an object specified in the function’s call.
 Specifically, we give percentiles = c(0, 0.3, 0.7, 1)

 to the function.
 Additionally, we perform an inner_join()